 Fork-tender beef, savory potatoes and carrots, slow-baked with tomato and herb goodness!
-All make this old-fashioned beef stew perfect for the cooler evenings that we’re having in early October.
+All these make this old-fashioned beef stew perfect for the cooler evenings that we're having in early October.
 Make this for your next company meal!

 It's a quick prep because you simply chop and combine the ingredients in your Dutch oven.
 Then, cover and roast for most of the day.
 My kind of meal!